YafeiWangAlice/bazel/README.md

   make this project and add a new package download method, which using simple wget command.

-  Please confirm you machine has wget installed
+  Please confirm your machine has wget installed

   * **Install bazel**:<br>